BBYC CENTREBOARD DIVISION

 Welcome aboard for our latest sailing season!
 We hope that families and their sailors will meet new friends and have a thoroughly enjoyable season with us.
 Progress will be made by those who listen to advice and put in their best efforts when on the water.

-BBYC Centreboard offers sailing for Green Fleet Optimist, Open Optimist, O'Pen Bic, P-Class, Starling, RS Feva and Sunburst fleets, both Winter Series and Summer Coaching.
+BBYC Centreboard offers sailing for Green Fleet Optimist, Open Optimist, O'Pen Skiff, P-Class, Starling and RS Feva fleets, both Winter Series and Summer Coaching.

 GREEN FLEET CRITERIA

 A sailor is eligible to sail in the green fleet once he/she has completed Learn to Sail Level 3 and until they have finished in the top 3 in any two major* regattas, has finished in the first half at the Nationals or has been sailing for more than 2 years. *A fleet of 15 or more sailors ranks as a major regatta.

 Racing is held each Sunday from September to April and is either held in the morning or afternoon depending on the tide.
 We predominately sail on the Western side of the Tamaki River opposite Big Buckland’s Beach.